sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 https://github.com/sharetribe/flex-example-processes

 All the example processes support SCA.
-If you need help with the concrete steps to customize your process to support SCA, contact Flex support from the support widget in Console and we'll guide you through the changes.
+If you need help with the concrete steps to customize your process to support SCA, contact Sharetribe support from the support widget in Console and we'll guide you through the changes.

 ## 2. Add new thunk calls to stripe.duck.js